Loading...

 Favailable in PDF and HTMLMindfulness Training is Associated with Changes in Alpha-Theta Cross-Frequency Dynamics During MeditationCommentary icon2020-(10)Julio Rodriguez-Larios, Kian Foong Wong, Julian Lim, Kaat Alaerts

-Favailable in PDFFrom thoughtless awareness to effortful cognition: alpha - theta cross-frequency dynamics in experienced meditators during meditation, rest and arithmeticCommentary icon2020-(30)Julio Rodriguez-Larios, Pascal Faber, Peter Achermann, Shisei Tei, Kaat Alaerts
+Favailable in PDFFrom thoughtless awareness to effortful cognition: alpha - theta cross-frequency dynamics in experienced meditators during meditation, rest and arithmeticCommentary icon2020-(11)Julio Rodriguez-Larios, Pascal Faber, Peter Achermann, Shisei Tei, Kaat Alaerts

 Favailable in PDF and HTMLCross-Frequency Interactions During Information Flow in Complex Brain Networks Are Facilitated by Scale-Free PropertiesCommentary icon2019-(16)Roberto C. Sotero, Lazaro M. Sanchez-Rodriguez, Mehdy Dousty, Yasser Iturria-Medina, Jose M. Sanchez-Bornot

-Favailable in PDFDetection of Multiway Gamma Coordination Reveals How Frequency Mixing Shapes Neural DynamicsCommentary icon2019-(19)Darrell Haufler, Denis Pare
+Favailable in PDF and HTMLDetection of Multiway Gamma Coordination Reveals How Frequency Mixing Shapes Neural DynamicsCommentary icon2019-(19)Darrell Haufler, Denis Pare

 Aavailable in HTMLOld Brains Come Uncoupled in Sleep: Slow Wave-Spindle Synchrony, Brain Atrophy, and ForgettingNo comments yet icon2018-(1)Randolph F .Helfrich, Bryce A. Mander, William J. Jagust, Robert T. Knight, Matthew P.Walker